 Or better yet, create your own!

-Start with this easy 3-ingredient coconut oil recipe and then venture into adding trace minerals and probiotics.
+Start with this easy 3-ingredient coconut oil recipe.
 It does take some time to adjust because the consistency is very different from conventional toothpaste.
 Not only does it taste way better (no more feeling like your mouth is on fire!), but you also get fresh minty breath and soft coconut-y lips.

 Not ready to DIY?
 Try two of our favorite natural options: